-Targets and achievements related to environmental conservation activities in FY2020 are as follows:
+Targets and achievements related to environmental conservation activities in FY2021 are as follows:

 - (1) For the reduction of greenhouse gas emissions, we mainly worked to reduce CO2 emissions through improvements to day-to-day operations.
 In terms of equipment, we undertook a systematic conversion to LED lighting and energysaving air-conditioning equipment across the entire company.
 We also introduced equipment to make energy consumption visible as a way of cutting down on wasteful power consumption.
-These initiatives resulted in the achievement of our FY2020 targets. - (2) For the reduction of harmful chemicals, we put initiatives in place that focused on the reduction of defects in the integrated foaming process (process of producing urethane foam to form headrests, etc.), thus achieving our FY2020 targets. - (3) For the reduction of final disposal waste (landfill waste), we implemented thorough waste separation and worked with outsourced operators, resulting in a continued achievement of zero landfill waste since fiscal 2014.
+These initiatives resulted in the achievement of our FY2021 targets. - (2) For the reduction of harmful chemicals, we put initiatives in place that focused on the reduction of defects in the integrated foaming process (process of producing urethane foam to form headrests, etc.), thus achieving our FY2021 targets. - (3) For the reduction of final disposal waste (landfill waste), we implemented thorough waste separation and worked with outsourced operators, resulting in a continued achievement of zero landfill waste since fiscal 2014.

-Annual environmental targets and results (Locations in Japan)
+Annual environmental targets and results (Domestic bases of TACHI-S)

-Items FY2020 Target FY2020 Result Achievement Rate Reduction of greenhouse gas emissions Intensity by production volume 6.41kg-CO2/unit Intensity by production volume 6.33kg-CO2/unit Achievement Rate: 101% Reduction of hazardous chemicals consumption Intensity by units produced 0.0340kg/unit Intensity by units produced 0.0338kg/unit Achievement Rate: 101% Reduction of final waste Zero emissions of final waste disposal Zero emissions of final waste disposal Achievement Rate: 100%
+Items FY2021 Target FY2021 Result Achievement Rate Reduction of greenhouse gas emissions Intensity by production volume 6.21kg-CO2/unit Intensity by production volume 5.92kg-CO2/unit Achievement Rate: 105% Reduction of hazardous chemicals consumption Intensity by units produced 0.0340kg/unit Intensity by units produced 0.0303kg/unit Achievement Rate: 112% Reduction of final waste disposal Zero emissions of final waste disposal Zero emissions of final waste disposal Achievement Rate: 100%

-\ Non-recyclable waste is treated by thermal recycling, the result of which is the achievement of zero final disposal waste, which equals zero emissions.
+^{} Non-recyclable waste is treated by thermal recycling, the result of which is the achievement of zero final disposal waste, which equals zero emissions.